Photograph of the Old Mill and Bridge

 Retired Journalist

-Judy has lived in Washington since 1972, and in Palisades since 1984.
-She was one of the pioneer organizers of Palisades Village.
+Judy was one of the pioneer organizers of Palisades Village.
+She was born in New Jersey and has lived in Washington since 1972, and in the Palisades since 1984.
+She worked as a reporter and married a fellow journalist in 1947, and they lived overseas on foreign assignments where all of their three children were born.
 Judy was a founder and later President of the Institute for Property Assessment Studies, a watchdog nonprofit that published an annual handbook on appealing DC property assessments, helped applicants appearing before city appeals boards, and worked to improve the system governing residential assessments.
+As a freelance writer, Judy authored a travel book and many feature stories.

 Benjamin M. Rowland